-Milford Vascular Institute preforms angiograms at our Outpatient Based Laboratory to treat and diagnose peripheral arterial disease.
+Milford Vascular Institute performs angiograms at our Outpatient Based Laboratory to diagnose peripheral arterial disease.

 What is an angiogram?

 An angiogram is a diagnostic test that uses x-rays to take pictures of your blood vessels.
 A long flexible catheter is inserted through the bloodstream, usually from the groin, to deliver contrast dye into the arteries making them visible on the x-ray.